codingthefuturewithai/ai-assistant-instructions/instructions/universal/combined-assistant-custom-instructions.md

 Available issue types:

 - Task: Simple work description
 - Story: "As a user role, I want capability, so that benefit".
-Must include Acceptance Criteria.
+MUST include Acceptance Criteria, but DO NOT include Technical Guidance.
 - Bug: Include steps to reproduce, expected/actual behavior, and impact
 - Executable Spec: Must include Description, Acceptance Criteria, and Technical Guidance sections